BingLiu-Lab/FSA/README.md

 - Please download the essential materials (e.g. the mask of striatum) from [figshare](https://figshare.com/articles/FSA_score/7150628).

-- The FSA is currently developed and validated using the resting-state MRI data preprocessed by [BRANT](http://brant.brainnetome.org/en/latest/index.html) using default parameters.
+- The FSA is currently developed and validated using the resting-state MRI data preprocessed by [BRANT](http://brant.brainnetome.org/en/latest/index.html).
 Briefly, the raw fMRI image was preprocessed by slice timing, realign, coregister, normalization and denoising.
 Our model was validated based on the fMRI version after global signal regression (named 'fdGSRwra*' + origin.nii) and fALFF version after normalization (named 'fALFF_z_' + origin.nii).

 When using BRANT, please cite: